I3ck/FlaggedT/README.md

 FlaggedT
 ==========
 A C++ library for type level flagging.
-`Flagged<T>` offers multiple wrapper types which allow you to add properties to your variables on type level.
+`Flagged<T>` offers multiple wrapper types which allow you to add properties to your variables at type level.

 Examples, Tutorials